-- Eligibility Recognized talent in music (instrumental or vocal) - Full-time study - Amount Awards vary (May receive for a total of eight semesters.) - Deadline February 15th - Application Live audition to be held with divisional faculty.
-(To schedule an audition, contact the Admissions Office.) - Renewal Based on participation in relevant campus programs
+- Eligibility Recognized talent in music (instrumental or vocal) - Full-time study - Amount Awards vary (May receive for a total of eight semesters.)
+There are approximately 25 scholarships awarded each year. - Deadline February 15th - Application Live audition to be held with divisional faculty.
+(To schedule an audition, contact the Admissions Office.) - Renewal Recipient must be registered and participate in at least one music ensemble while enrolled at NU.
+In addition, recipients must meet satisfactory academic progress standards. - Student may receive one talent award per year.